 The basic problem with first-past-the-post is that the overall results have little relationship to the popular vote.

 First-past-the-post is a winner-take-all system, which is not designed to create a Parliament that reflects how people voted.
 As we can see below, the overall results in Parliament are not what voters wanted.

 Voters for some parties got a lot more representation than their popular support warranted.
 Others got very little representation.

-For example, 1.8 million people voted for the Green party.
+For example, in 2019 1.8 million people voted for the Green party.
 The system rewarded them with three Green Party seats.
 2.1 million people voted for the Bloc Quebecois.
 The system rewarded them with 32 Bloc seats.
 These results have an effect on whose voices are heard and who has power in over policy decisions in Parliament.